By Jenn Smith

 The reader should spend a moment and go to this web-link and view the photo at the top of the story which shows two trans teens.
 The story discusses the harassment teen trans face in school.
 As described earlier in this essay I was bullied and harassed daily for almost a decade in school, and 99.99% of the time I went dressed as the sex I was born.
 I was a nerdy, emotionally troubled, overly sensitive, unpopular boy.
 When I look at the article cited I see in the photo a nerdy, emotionally troubled, teen boy that is now trying to present as female, quite possibly because he hopes he can be more popular as a female, or at least opt out of the “boys club.”
 I thus essentially see myself in such young males, which comprise a very large percentage of the teen trans population.
 Do you suppose anybody is doing a nerdy teen boy any favors by encouraging him to present as the opposite sex?
 Do you think that is going to make his life easier, or harder?
 I am going to suggest to you quite firmly that you would have to be a complete fool to think it will make it easier.
 If it is hard to be a nerdy unpopular boy, it is twice as hard to be a nerdy unpopular boy that is trying to present as a female.
 No pill is going to transform him into a popular good looking male or female, and no pill or amount of brainwashing is going to stop good looking popular kids from frowning on such youths.
 Society should not be fostering or catering to delusional notions that people are either trapped in the wrong body or would be better off as another sex; instead, we should be reinforcing positive “nerd” images, perhaps letting them know that nerds frequently have the last laugh (Bill Gates, Mark Zuckerberg etc.), and encouraging them to accept their biology.

 As I have aged, every day has brought with it the struggle to retain or regain the feminized charms I could once fake fairly well in my youth.
-I believe many transgenders that have killed themselves may have succumbed for this very reason.
-They had serious psychological problems and could not deal with the fact they could not be “femme” enough.
+I believe many transgenders that have killed themselves may have succumbed, at least in part, for this very reason (although possibly complicating comorbid conditions are ubiquitous).
 A Dutch study showed a high mortality rate among transitioned adults, with the average age of those that died being just 53½ .
 No matter how pretty I have tried to make myself, I have always seen a man looking back at me in the mirror.
 This is a common report with many trans that I have known, even those on hormones that I regarded as passable.
 The reaction is akin to anorexics that look in the mirror and see themselves as fat even when they are skinny, but in the case of trans it is truth not distortion that disturbs.
 Why would you want to subject young males to this kind of dangerous pressure to be femme?
 It is hard enough to deal with as an adult let alone as a child or teen.
 For mothers that have been in the “mean girl” culture in school, imagine if you had all of those pressures to be pretty, but that you had male hormones busy morphing you into a masculine form.
 Do you have any idea how very dangerous this would be to a young mind?
 Peer pressure, or perceived peer pressure, and the mirror will combine to instill in children an enormous desire to use pharmaceutical methods of making themselves more feminine (or masculine in the case of girls).
 And this should help to explain why pharmaceutical companies, one of the wealthiest and most powerful political forces in western culture, have been so involved in promoting everything transgender.

 The alleged ever present danger of suicide is continually cited by big pharma funded proponents of medical transitioning using frightening expressions like “it is better to have a living daughter than a dead son.”
 The biggest long term study on medical transitioning however has not shown that medical transitioning reduces suicide, what it has shown is that people that transition have suicide rates much higher than the average person (as much as 9 times higher).
 At the time your child queries you about wanting to transition they are still in a gender-conforming low suicide risk group.
 By agreeing to let them transition you are deliberately moving them into a group known to have high rates of suicide.
 Why would you do that?
 Furthermore, and problematic, is the fact that Lupron is frequently prescribed to transgender youths to delay puberty, but the drug itself has been shown to cause severe depression and suicidal ideation.
 All of the details of the side effects of Lupron are not known, as the results of research were essentially banned from publication (redacted).
 AbbVie’s Lupron sales in 2015 in just the United States alone totaled almost a billion dollars despite the drug’s well known side-effects.
 A typical prescription where I live costs approximately $400 per month.
 According to EHealth, 841 people have died suddenly while taking Lupron, including 10 children, 92% were male, and there has been a huge spike in reported deaths over the last two years.
 The drug is so powerful it is used as a kind of chemotherapy.
 But parents will happily give this to their kids so they can look more like the opposite sex.